ridiculous/rspec-scaffold/README.md

 # RSpec::Scaffold

 Generates RSpec scaffolding for existing code.
-Helps you write tests by showing you what you should be testing, which, at a minimum, are conditions and changes to state (ivar assignments).
+Helps you write tests by showing you what you should be testing, which are conditions and changes to state (at a minimum).

 ## Installation